 Passengers on the first voyage to the “mother country” included a few notable people: Sam King—a Jamaican ex-serviceman and first black Mayor of Southwark—helped Claudia Jones organise the Notting Hill Carnival, and Alwyn Roberts, the calypso legend from Trinidad (also known as Lord Kitchener) sang “London Is The Place For Me” upon arrival at The Tilbury Docks, Essex, in 1948.
-Of the reported 492 Caribbeans aboard Empire Windrush, more than half were from Jamaica, with the rest mostly from islands like Trinidad and Bermuda.
+Of the reported 492 people aboard the ship, more than half were from Jamaica, with the rest mostly from islands like Trinidad and Bermuda.

 They initially came to help rebuild the country after World War II, but optimistic migrants were met with unwarranted hostility and harassment from English people.
 White homeowners with “room to rent” signs in their windows would often refuse blacks, the Irish, and people with dogs.
 Likewise, few nightclubs were available to black people.
 As a result, the blues dance (or shebeens) were usually held in the basements of their homes, or “captured houses”/derelict spaces.
-Despite all of this, descendants of the Windrush Gen would go on to build legacies that would change the United Kingdom forever.
+Despite all of this, descendants of the Windrush Gen would go on to build legacies that would change this country forever.

 The only good system, is a sound system.

 Saxon Sound are arguably the most innovative British soundsystem.
 The Lewisham-based sound boasted global chart-topping singer Maxi Priest and culture-shifting deejays Smiley Culture, Peter King, Tippa Irie and Papa Levi.
-And together, Saxon drew the blueprint for British mic controllers.
+And together, Saxon drew the blueprint for British mic-controllers.
 “We wanted to have our own identity,” Tippa Irie tells Complex.
 Peter King introduced the “fast-chat” style, while the first UK deejay to top the Jamaican charts was Papa Levi with “Mi God, Mi King”.
 “We made Jamaica start to follow what we were doing,” adds Irie on the impact of cassette tape recordings of Saxon’s dances.

 Tippa Irie went from sneaking into his father’s blues parties to picking up the mic, inspired by Jamaican icons Brigadier Jerry and Josey Wales (rapper J Spades’ dad).
-Prior to being scouted by Saxon’s owners, Musclehead and Dennis Row, Tippa—the son of a green grocer raised in a pre-gentrified Brixton in the ‘80s—almost became a plasterer.
+Prior to being scouted by Saxon’s owners, Musclehead and Dennis Row, Tippa—the son of a greengrocer raised in a pre-gentrified Brixton in the ‘80s—almost became a plasterer.
 Eventually, his path would lead him to perform on the famous Reggae Sunsplash stage.
 Saxon deejays were also the first to share their British experiences in cockney and Jamaican patois.
 “When you’re at home with your parents, you speak patois.
 But when you’re on the road with Tom, and Tom comes from Stratford or East Ham, you speak like Tom,” Irie explains.
 The late Smiley Culture was first to perform it in a dance, most notably on “Cockney Translation” and most successfully on his Top 20 hit, “Police Officer” (Tippa himself used it on “Complain Neighbour”).

 What happened exclusively in blues parties was now accessible to wider audiences through the clubs and pirate radio.
-A cassette tape recording of a Unity Sound dance led to Deman Rocker being sampled for the hardcore cut “Lamborghini”, which dropped on Shut Up & Dance Records in 1990.
+A cassette tape recording of a Unity Sound dance led to Deman Rocker being sampled for the hardcore track “Lamborghini”, which dropped on Shut Up & Dance Records in 1990.
 Deman also wrote the socially-aware “Ragga Trip” following the overdose death of schoolgirl Leah Betts.
 Formed with his brother, Flinty Badman (both born to Montserratian and Dominican parents), The Ragga Twins entered a UK dance music landscape without emcees, gun-fingers, and wheel-ups.
 “They didn’t know what a reload was when we came over there,” says Flinty.
 “The few black people that were going, they understood what was going on.
 The rest of the crowd would be like, ‘What the fuck’s going on here?
 Why has he stopped the tune?’”
 Flinty and Deman were also early witnesses to the rise of jungle.
-“The more the reggae samples came in, the more that people who were going to reggae dances and hearing these things were like, ‘Yeah, mate, I can go to them dances ‘cos I know that tune from the reggae days,’ and that’s how it built up,” Flinty remembers.
+“The more the reggae samples came in, the more people who were going to reggae dances and hearing these things were like, ‘Yeah, mate, I can go to them dances ‘cos I know that tune from the reggae days,’ and that’s how it built up,” Flinty remembers.